nexus-xyz/jolt/book/src/background/memory-checking.md

 (The term "offline memory checking" refers to techniques that check the correctness of all read operations "all at once", after the reads have all occurred--or in SNARK settings, after the purported values returned by the reads have been committed.
 Off-line checking techniques do not determine as _a read happens_ whether or not it was correct.
 They only ascertain, when all the reads are checked at once, whether or not all of the reads were correct.

-This is in contrast to "online memory checking" techniques like Merkle hashing that immediately confirm that a memory read was done correctly by insisting that each read includes an authentication path.
+This is in contrast to "online memory checking" techniques like Merkle hashing that immediately confirms that a memory read was done correctly by insisting that each read includes an authentication path.
 Merkle hashing is much more expensive on a per-read basis for SNARK provers, and offline memory checking suffices for SNARK design.
 This is why Lasso and Jolt use offline memory checking techniques rather than online).

 ## Initialization Algorithm
 ### `TODO`: